Pay it online, report an issue or request a service, submit on it, or ask us.

 Activities in the mixed-use business areas would need to appropriately address natural hazards, and support the Kaiapoi Town Centre. [ back to top ]

 Yes, the areas proposed for mixed-use business activities are those areas closest to the existing Kaiapoi Town Centre.
 The need for additional business land in Kaiapoi was supported by the technical reports that informed the Recovery Plan.
 One of the first implementation actions of the Recovery Plan is a review and refresh of the current Kaiapoi Town Centre Strategy (developed after the earthquakes) and will be undertaken from mid-2017 to mid-2018.
-This review from will also look at the new mixed-use business areas and how these would work with the existing town centre. [ back to top ]
+This review will also look at the new mixed-use business areas and how these would work with the existing town centre. [ back to top ]

 At this stage it is too early to confirm the process for leasing or selling land in the regeneration areas as the Council does not yet manage the land.
 It is still owned by the Crown.
 We will be able to provide more information after we have worked with the Crown on the land divestment process.
 Any purchase or lease of land and any activities will need to be consistent with the land uses defined in the Recovery Plan. [ back to top ]